fdiaz/SwiftInspector/CONTRIBUTING.md

 ### Adding new functionality

-Since we want to separate the commands from the core functionality, you should abstract your core functionality in a class that lives in the `Core` folder in `SwiftInspectorKit`.
+Since we want to separate the commands from the core functionality, you should abstract your core functionality in a class that lives in `SwiftInspectorKit`.